Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure_new.md

 #### `zigbee2mqtt/bridge/request/permitJoin`
 Allows to permit or disable joining of new devices.
 Allowed payloads are `{"value": true}`, `{"value": false}`, `true` or `false`.
 Example response: ``{"data":{"value":true},"status":"ok"}`.
 This is not persistent (will not be saved to `configuration.yaml`).

+#### `zigbee2mqtt/bridge/device/remove`
+Removes a device from the network.
+Allowed payloads are `{"ID": ID}` or `ID` where ID can be the `ieeeAddress` or `friendlyName` of the device.
+Example; request: `{"ID": "my_bulb"}` or `my_bulb`, response: `{"data":{"ID": "bulb","ban":false,"force":false},"status":"ok"}`.

+Note that in Zigbee the coordinator can only **request** a device to remove itself from the network.
+Which means that in case a device refuses to respond to this request it is not removed from the network.
+This can happen for e.g. battery powered devices which are sleeping and thus not receiving this request.
+In case removal fails the reponse will be e.g. `{"data":{"ID": "bulb","ban":false,"force":false},"status":"error","error":"Failed to remove dimmer (Error: AREQ - ZDO - mgmtLeaveRsp after 10000ms)"}`.

+An alternative way to remove the device is by factory resetting it, this probably won't work for all devices as it depends on the device itself.
+In case the device did remove itself from the network, you will get a `deviceLeave` event on `zigbee2mqtt/bridge/event`.

+In case all of the above fails, you can force remove a device.
+Note that a force remove will **only** remove the device from the database.
+Until this device is factory reset, it will still hold the network encryption key and thus is still able to communicate over the network!
+To force remove a device add the optional `force` property (default `false`) to the payload, example: `{"ID":"my_bulb","force":true}`.

+In case you also want to ban the device the optional `ban` property (default `false`) can be added, example: `{"ID":"my_bulb","ban":true}`.
+Note that Zigbee doesn't have a ban functionallity, therefore when a device is banned, Zigbee2mqtt will immediately request the device to remove itself from the network when it joins.

+#### `zigbee2mqtt/bridge/group/remove`
+Removes a group from the network.
+Allowed payloads are `{"ID": ID}` or `ID` where ID can be the `groupID` or `friendlyName` of the group.
+Example; request: `{"ID": "my_group"}` or `my_group`, response: `{"data":{"ID": "my_group"},"status":"ok"}`.

 TODO: